School 'super hero' Council News ('We like to get things done!')

 In the past we have done a sponsored silence to raise money for CAFOD and the Rwanda appeal.
 We work in partnership with various local, national and international charities (St. Chad's Sanctuary, Father Hudson's, Children in Need, Samaritan's Purse etc.).
 We have also set up a badge making stall at the Summer Shindig to raise money for playground equipment.
 We have been involved in the past with the refurbishment of the school library, ordering of extra playtime activity based equipment and classroom books during 2016-2018.
 We also managed to get a lovely statue of Mary erected at the front to our school.
 It looks lovely and is the first thing you see as you enter our school premises is this beautiful statue.
 We also developed a 'Stations of the Cross' area in the hall.

-We have worked in partnership with Severn Trent designing a water based 2016 prayer focus garden and inspired Jaguar Land Rover to improve our school cloakroom environment and add an extra learning space for children in 2016!
+We have worked in partnership with Severn Trent designing a water based 2016 prayer focus garden and inspired Jaguar Land Rover to improve our school cloakroom environment and add an extra learning space for children in 2017!
 This has been very exciting and enables us to work with major regional and global companies.
 Our latest venture was to persuade Mr O'Leary to get some cycle/scooter shelters installed in school so children could use them to leave their cycling equipment - the shelters were installed recently.
-We also put forward suggestions for new tables and benches for reading and social areas in school.
-This project is going ahead in 2018.
+We also put forward suggestions for new colourful tables and benches for reading and social areas in school.
+This project is going ahead in 2018 & 2019.

 What special jobs are in the School Council?